Atlas-Authority/marketing-automation/README.md

 ## Development

 Running the engine live (steps above) will cache data locally in git-ignored `data` directory.
-After it's cached, you can use `--downloader=cached` for faster development and to avoid API calls.
+After it's cached, you can use `--downloader=local` for faster development and to avoid API calls.

-Instead of uploading to Hubspot, you can use `--uploader=console` and `--loglevel=verbose` (the default) to print data to console that would have been uploaded, or `--loglevel=info` to just show array counts.
+Instead of uploading to Hubspot, you can use `--uploader=local` and `--loglevel=verbose` (the default) to print data to console that would have been uploaded, or `--loglevel=info` to just show array counts.

 After running the engine, to test logic *after* the Scoring Engine runs, pass `--cached-fns=scorer.json` to reuse the most recently results of the Scoring Engine.